This text is replaced by the Flash movie.

-Reformatting and Reinstall Windows
+Reformatting and Reinstall Windows 98 or Me

 Note:

-and Virus Scan all Emails in and going out of the Computer and use Spybot Search and Destroy and also the free Adaware, if a newly installed program creates problems, I remove it right away and I am the only person that uses the Computer.
-Ialso Update Windows, Drivers and Software monthly, Virus Definitions every Saturday.
-It takes a lot of time after Reformatting to Install and Update everything, so I go out of my way to keep my 98 running smoothly : )
+I have had my Computer with Windows 98 SE running for over a year and a half and have no problems, BUT, I do a lot of maintenance on it to keep it running smoothly, I use Norton System Works weekly to check for problems and Virus Scan all Emails in and going out of the Computer, if a new installed program creates problems, I remove it right away and I am the only person that uses the Computer.
+I also Update Windows, Drivers and Software monthly, Virus Definitions every Saturday.
+To Remove a Program that does not show up in the Add/Remove Utility or has no Uninstall feature, I use CleanSweep which comes with Norton System Works.
+It takes a lot of time after Reformating to Install and Update everything, so I go out of my way to keep my 98 running smoothly : )

 Back up all your Stuff First

-You should already be doing this, but, if you haven't here is some stuff you may want to backup.
-For those of you that only have the 3 1/2 floppy disks, try to back up as much as you can on those, I burn mine to a to a Cd-R or
+You should already be doing this.
+But, if you haven't here is some stuff you may want to backup.
+For those of you that only have the 3 1/2 floppy disks, try to back up as much as you can on those, I burn my backup to a Cd-R or my Zip Drive, you could try the Internet and find some free storage space

-Shot ) for Software you have Installed.
+Look at the Add/Remove Utility ( Screen Shot ) for Software you have Installed

-- Make sure you have all the Disks and try to save all the downloaded .Zip update files to the Programs and Drivers on your Computer.
+• Make sure you have all the Disks and try to save all the downloaded .Zip update files to the Programs and Drivers on your Computer.

 Favorites, all your Internet Links ( Book Marks ), your going to want them after you reinstall and update Internet Explorer.

-- Go to Start-Find and type in, favorites, there will be a folder with a star on it next to the file name, this is what you should find * screen shot * after you find it Copy and past it onto a Zip Disk, it may be to large for a 3 1/2 floppy, but try it, if it can't get it on the disk it will say, file to large for this media.
+• Go to Start-Find and type in, favorites, there will be a folder with a star on it next to the file name, this is what you should find * screen shot * after you find it Copy and past it onto a Zip Disk, it may be to large for a 3 1/2 floppy, but try it, if it can't get it on the disk it will say, file to large for this media.

-Address Book, all your Email addresses.
+Address Book, all your Email addresses

-- Go to Start-Find, type in WAB or .WAB, under Type of file it should say Address Book, this is a * screen shot * of what you should find.
+• Go to Start-Find, type in WAB or .WAB, under Type of file it should say Address Book, this is a * screen shot * of what you should find.
 Double click on it to make sure all your email addresses are in there.
 Copy and paste it ( if you are not sure how to Copy and Paste go here Windows Tips ) to a Zip Disk or again try a 3 1/2 floppy Disk.

 Your Word Processor files

-- Look in the File-Save window in the program, to see where they are being saved to.
+• Look in the File-Save window in the program, to see where they are being saved to.

 Banking or checking account programs.

-Password Files
+Password Files.

 Downloads

-back to the site and download it again, but it saves a lot of time, if you can install them from your Harddrive.
+• Driver updates, software updates and any free software you want to reinstall, you can go back to the site and redownload it, but it saves a lot of time, if you can install them from your Harddrive.

-Pictures, Music, Cards you made, Windows Wallpaper you installed, Screen Savers.
+Pictures, Music, Cards you made, Windows Wallpaper you installed, Screen Savers

 Games

-- If you got really far in a game, but haven't beat it yet, save the saved games folder.
+• If you got really far in a game, but haven't beat it yet, save the saved games folder.

-- And any others you can think of that may be hard to replace.
+And any others you can think of that may be hard to replace.

 Reformatting bye bye to all info on the Disk !!!